 These activities require specific gear and equipment to make the process easier.
 Here are some of the canyoning equipment you should have with you for your canyoneering trip.

-- Canyoning Shoes – Canyoneering involves moving on wet and slippery surfaces, and thus, you must carry with you a pair of reliable canyoning shoes.
+- Canyoning Shoes – Canyoneering involves moving on wet and slippery surfaces, and thus, you must carry a pair of reliable canyoning shoe with yous.
 Your canyoning shoes must have grippy soles for providing exceptional grip and mesh uppers to promote breathability.
 If you don’t have proper canyoning shoes, you can make do with a pair of soft-soled sneakers.

 - Wetsuit – Most canyoneers carry dry suits with them as they require very little space for storage.
 We recommend wetsuits over drysuits as most canyoning trips involve tackling pools of water, and wetsuits provide buoyancy and thermal insulation, making it easier to traverse water bodies.